 The pad matrix is divided in 8 zones, corresponding to the 8 drum lanes of the track.
 Pressing a pad will trigger the sound mapped to the corresponding lane.
 The velocity values are indicated by the brightness of each pad.
 Rotate one of the eight encoders to change the lane note number.
 Hold & Rotate an encoder to change the lane output channel or gate number.
 Tip For more information about DRUM TRACKS, please visit this section.
 6. Step mode 6.1.
 Overview The step mode is a different way to create rhythms and melodies.
 Unlike the live mode - where you perform in real-time using the matrix keypads - this mode allows you to program sequenced events directly into the current track.
 It is a great way to get the best out of your synthesizers and drum machines.
 Hapax a 128-pad matrix to program step-by-step rhythms and melodies effortlessly and efficiently.
 The length of a track can be extended up to 32 bars.
 In conjunction with extreme zooms, conditional trigs, chance, loop points, selection, scale folding, run modes, possibilities are endless!
 The step mode can also be used to edit a previously recorded live performance, using the piano roll view.
 The step mode, like the live mode, always displays the events contained the current pattern of the active track.
 Each pattern of each track has its own events.
 6.2.
-Piano roll overview The piano roll is always displaying the full current pattern on the right screen.
+Piano roll overview

+The piano roll is always displaying the full current pattern on the right screen.
 The grey rectangle inside is called the viewport.
 It indicates which portion of the page that is shown on the pad matrix.

+Profit Loop points no-go zone

+Piano roll note events

+Octave separator line

+Pages navigation (current page / number of pages)

+Loop points no-go zone

+Piano roll note events

+Octave separator line

-Viewport navigation (selected page you can view on the 128 matrix pads)
+Viewport navigation (selected page you can view

 The 128-pad matrix always displays the current page, depending on the current zoom and track length settings:

 The lower-left pad holds the note set in the upper-left corner of the right screen.
 Tip In case you are lost in the piano roll, a simple step Press will automatically focus the pad matrix onto the closest note.
-NEW!
 By default, the displayed page follows the playhead.
 To temporarily lock the view to the current page, simply Press or .
 A single step Press will revert back to the default behavior.
 This option can be permanently disabled in this section of the settings.
 6.3.
 Basic operations Press a pad of the matrix to add a note.

-NEW!
+Hold a pad (empty pad, or pad already containing a note) and Press another pad to set the end of the note.
+To set a length of 1 step, Hold the pad and tap a pad placed on the same column.
 Adding a note while the sequencer is stopped will send a short pre-listen of this note to the output.
-This behavior can be disabled in in this section of the settings.
+This behavior can be disabled in this section of the settings.
 Rotate encoder 1 to set the lower-left note of the pad matrix.
 The main encoder can also be used.
 A third way to perform this action is to Hold 2ND and Press X or X. Rotate encoder @ to set the octave.
 You can also Press X or X. Rotate the other encoders to change their corresponding parameters.
-Hold track to enter the track settings.

 Press + to zoom in, Press - to zoom out.
 Press or to navigate between pages.